Skip to content

 CategoryExamplesSetting TimeWorking TimeKey Properties

-Resin-basedAH Plus, AH Plus Bioceramic, ADSeal8–12 hours4–8 hoursGold standard, adhesive, radiopaque, low solubility
+Resin-basedAH Plus, ADSeal, ThermaSeal Plus8–24 hours~4 hoursWell-established, adhesive, radiopaque, low solubility

-Calcium hydroxideSealapex, Apexit Plus2–3 weeks30+ minAntimicrobial, biocompatible, more soluble
+Calcium hydroxideSealapex, Apexit PlusVariable (may not fully set)VariableAntimicrobial, biocompatible, more soluble

 6. GP Cone Matching by File System

 Match your GP cone to the file system used for shaping.
-Manufacturer-matched cones provide the best fit and tug-back consistency.
+Manufacturer-matched cones generally provide reliable fit and tug-back consistency.

 File SystemMatching GPNotes